-Button 1 — take a measurement, or wake the laser if it's timed out.
+Button 1 (Top) — take a measurement, or wake the laser if it's timed out.

 Button 2 — short press: take a measurement.
 Hold 2s: toggle Disco mode.